-PH20 All vehicles must have a current valid policy of motor insurance and public liability insurance (minimum £5 million) at all times appropriate to the vehicle which is qualified by a statement that this is subject to the appropriate local authority licences being held.
+PH20 All vehicles must have at all times a current valid policy of motor insurance appropriate to the local authority licence being held and public liability insurance (minimum £5 million).
 This policy must be in place before a licence can be granted.